 Medical billing and medical coding are essential to the basic operations of a medical facility and degrees in both careers can be completed in under two years.

 At Herzing University, you can complete your diploma in medical billing in as little as eight months after the completion of 28 credits.
 You can also complete your associate degree in medical billing in as few as 20 months.
 Both programs prepare you to take the Certified Billing and Coding Specialist (CBCS) exam.
 After you pass the exam you have a foundation for an entry-level position in medical billing and insurance.

 You can complete your diploma in medical coding in as few as 12 months or your associate degree in medical coding in as few as 20 months.
 After completing one of these programs, you will be eligible to take the Certified Coding Associate (CCA) exam.

 Both diploma and associate degree programs in medical billing or medical coding prepare you for your future career.
 Herzing’s coursework for billing and coding pathways is 100% online, allowing you to reach your career goals at your own pace.

 In order to choose the right program, conduct some research into where you may like to work to see what program employers might prefer.
 Internships/externships can be a great way to jumpstart your career since it demonstrates experience and shows potential employers that you’re passionate about your career.

 One of the biggest challenges for medical billers and medical coders is learning medical codes.
 Coders must become familiar with various medical codes to correctly enter them into computer systems to process a patient diagnosis.
 Medical billers must also be able to correctly interpret this code to process insurance claims.
 There are three different types of medical codes that you need to be familiar with depending on where you work.

 While you will end up memorizing many codes, you don’t have to process everything by memory!
 There are software and medical reference codes to help you along the way.

-Learn more about our medical coding and medical billing programs to kick-start your healthcare career today!
+Learn more about our medical billing and coding program options to kick-start your healthcare career today!